-Aim of novel drug delivery system is to enhance safety and efficacy of drugmolecules by formulating a convenient dosage form for administration and to achieve better patient compliance.
+Aim of novel drug delivery system is to enhance safety and efficacy of drug molecules by formulating a convenient dosage form for administration and to achieve better patient compliance.
 One such approach led to development of fast dissolving tablets.
 Now-a-days fast disintegrating tablets (FDTs) gaining significance with wide variety of drugs serving many purposes.
-These are novel types of tablets that disintegrate/dissolve/ disperse in saliva within few seconds (less than 60 seconds) without chewing and additional water.
+These are novel types of tablets that disintegrate/dissolve/disperse in saliva within few seconds (less than 60 seconds) without chewing and additional water.
 The basic approach used in development of FDTs is the use of superdisintegrants and the elimination of bitterness.
 FDTs reduces the disadvantages of conventional dosage form especially dysphasia (difficulty in swallowing) in pediatric and geriatric patients.
 These oral dosage forms have many benefits such as self medication, increased compliance, ease of manufacturing and noninvasive.
 This review presents description of fast dissolving tablets including need for development, challenges in formulation, suitability of drug candidates, composition, various technologies involved, advantages, disadvantages, and evaluation parameters.

-Keywords-: Fast dissolving tablet, superdisintegrants, and disintegration.
+Keywords: Disintegration, fast dissolving tablet, superdisintegrants.

-Introduction
+INTRODUCTION

-The conventional dosage forms (tablets and capsules) have wide range of acceptance up to 50-60 % of the total dosage forms1.
-Tablet is most popular dosage form of existing forms because of ease of self administration, compact in nature, easy to manufactureand it can be delivered in accurate $dose^2$.
+The conventional dosage forms (tablets and capsules) have wide range of acceptance up to 50-60% of the total dosage forms1.
+Tablet is most popular dosage form of existing forms because of ease of self administration, compact in nature, easy to manufacture and it can be delivered in accurate dose2.
 There is one drawback associated with tablets and that is difficulty in swallowing and chewing in some patients particularly in geriatric and pediatric patients.
 This problem can be avoided by means of fast dissolving tablets.
-One such problem can be solved in the novel drug delivery system by formulating "mouth dissolving tablets" which disintegrates or dissolves rapidly without water within few seconds in themouth due to the action of superdisintegrant or maximizing pore structure in the formulation3.
+One such problem can be solved in the novel drug delivery system by formulating "mouth dissolving tablets" which disintegrates or dissolves rapidly without water within few seconds in the mouth due to the action of super disintegrant or maximizing pore structure in the formulation3.
 Fast dissolving tablets are defined as "a solid dosage form containing medicinal substance or active ingredient which disintegrates rapidly usually within a matter of seconds when placed upon the tongue".
 Fast dissolving tablets are especially designed for dysphagia, geriatric, pediatric, bed-ridden, travelling and psychotic patients who are unable to swallow or refuse to swallow conventional oral formulations.
-Fast dissolving tablets are also referred as quick disintegrating tablets, mouth dissolving tablets, oral rapid disintegratingtablets, rapid dissolving tablets, porous tablets and rapid melt tablets4.

-The basic approach used in development of FDT is the use of superdisintegrants like ac-di-sol, sodium starch glycol ate, kollidon, crospovidone, croscarmellose sodium, l-hydroxypropyl cellulose, in a concentration of 1.5 to 7.5%.
+Fast dissolving tablets are also referred as quick disintegrating tablets, mouth dissolving tablets, oral rapid disintegrating tablets, rapid dissolving tablets, porous tablets and rapid melt tablets4.
+The basic approach used in development of FDT is the use of superdisintegrants like ac-di-sol, sodium starch glycol ate, kollidon, crospovidone, crosscarmellose sodium, l-hydroxypropyl cellulose, in a concentration of 1.5-7.5%.
 Superdisintegrants provide instantaneous disintegration of tablet, thereby releasing the drug in saliva and absorbed through oral mucosa thus drug enters directly into systemic circulation which in turn provides rapid onset of action.

-The fast dissolving drug delivery system are specially designed for the drugs which have extensive first pass metabolism and have low dose, for the enhancement ofbioavailability.
+The fast dissolving drug delivery system are specially designed for the drugs which have extensive first pass metabolism and have low dose, for the enhancement of bioavailability.
 Elimination of bitter taste of drug is an important criterion in the development of mouth dissolving tablets5.

-Advantages^{6, 7, 8}
+Advantages

 - 1. Rapid dissolution and absorption of drug. - 2.
 Avoidance of first pass metabolism. - 3.
+No need of water to swallow the dosage form6. - 4.
+Ease of administration to patients who have difficulty to swallow a tablet, such as pediatric and geriatric patients and psychiatric patients7.

+ISSN: 2456-8058 51 CODEN (USA): UJPRA3

-No need of water to swallow the dosage form. - 4.
-Ease of administration to patients who have difficulty to swallow a tablet, such as pediatric and geriatric patients and psychiatric patients. - 5.
-Convenience of administration and accurate dosing as compared to liquid formulations. - 6.
-Bioavailability of hydrophobic and insoluble drugs gets increased due to quicker disintegration and dissolution. - 7.
-Avoidance of risk of choking and suffocation during oraladministration. - 8.
+- 5. Convenience of administration and accurate dosing as compared to liquid formulations. - 6.
+Bioavailability of hydrophobic and insoluble drugs gets increased due to quicker disintegration and dissolution8. - 7.
+Avoidance of risk of choking and suffocation during oral administration. - 8.
 New business opportunity like product differentiation, product promotion, patent extension and life cycle management.